Sharpness-B/Advancer-2.0/README.md

 Now, in Advancer 2.0 users are automatically fingerprinted, logged in, and registered in firestore.

-You can of course lazer your friends (multiplayer), and flex your spaceship that you can upgrade with the game currency that you earn by spending time in grinding mode (singleplayer).
+You can of course lazer your friends (multiplayer), and flex your spaceship that you can upgrade with the game currency that you earn by spending time in the game.
+I have spent a fair amount of time working on the movements of the space ships, so make sure to show of some crazy acrobatics!

 #### Tech stack:
  - our own 3d engine